Responding to the need in a very short time frame

 Another major constraint: answers to donors’ text messages had to be processed automatically given the huge amount of donations and the responsiveness expected.

 Thanks to our work, health research received a welcome boost in these difficult times of combating pandemics like COVID-19.

 The Contact Everyone solution was chosen to address this specific requirement as it is easy to deploy remotely, which was particularly useful during the lockdown.
 It is also agile enough to adapt to the customer’s needs: a shared number and the integration of the Contact Everyone API into the customer’s IT system to automatically send the text containing a link to make a donation.
 “To do this, we had to find the right person within the university to deploy the solution on their IT system.
 They were, of course, supported remotely by one of our specialists throughout the whole process,” explains Emma Heisserer.

 A successful campaign

-The dedicated Orange Business Services team was fully committed to this project and the campaign was publicly launched on time on the desired day.
+The dedicated Orange Business team was fully committed to this project and the campaign was publicly launched on time on the desired day.
 It was a real success, and the strength of the solution enabled it to handle all the texts received.
 “It wasn’t easy to be so responsive for such a specific demand, but the important thing is that, thanks to our work, health research received a welcome boost in these difficult times of combating pandemics like COVID-19,” concludes Emma Heisserer.